 - Preheat oven to 400 degrees.
 Line a rimmed cookie sheet with parchment paper.

 Make ahead: cheese olives can be prepared but not baked and frozen on a single cookie sheet (don’t use parchment paper).
 When frozen, move to a zip top baggie and freeze for up to 1 month.
-Thaw on paper towel (to absorb moisture) for around 40 to 50 minutes, then bake on a parchment paper-lined cookie sheet as above.
+Thaw on paper towel (to absorb moisture) for around 4 to 5 minutes, then bake on a parchment paper-lined cookie sheet as above.
+They may take a few more minutes.

 Keywords: olives, cheese, one-bite appetizer